Genomic Data Scientist (we have office locations in Cambridge, Leeds & London)

 • Proven track record in one or more areas of human germline DNA analysis such as genetic association testing, population genetics, pharmacogenomics, rare disease genomics, structural variation analysis, working with complex genomic regions such as HLA/KIR/PGx.

-• Experience with working in the cloud, building containers, and running pipelines in nextflow.
+• Experience with working in the cloud, building containers, and running pipelines using workflow languages (ideally Nextflow).

 • Proven ability to communicate with stakeholders from diverse backgrounds (e.g. management, IT, R&D, biology, bioinformatics) and keep track of customer relationships, and a clear understanding of clinical and phenotypic data management and the sensitivities surrounding patient cohort data.